digst/cloud/design.md

 | PubOrg       | KL,SDS,FM | 1        | -   | 1.000   | 1         | Government |
 | Platform     | SIT       | 5        | +   | 1.000   | 1         | DMI, DIGST, SIT |

+[Her mangler nogle DMI-datastrømme?]

 ## Problem
 Customers of SIT (ministries and their agencies) are increasingly seeking to move towards modern, cloud based platforms to improve time to market for new applications and integrations.
 SIT currently has no mature, formalised offering to meet this need.
 The problem can be describe as:

 *What service offering will be the most attractive option for public agencies seeking the advantages of 'the cloud'?*

-To address this problem , this document describes an initial architecture for a government cloud platform aimed at becoming customers' prefered Operating Model at SIT and pawing the way for increased usage of cloud technologies by SITs customers.
+To address this problem , this document describes an initial architecture for a government cloud platform aimed at becoming customers' prefered Operating Model at SIT and pawing the way for increased usage of cloud technologies, on- of off-premise, by SITs customers.
 It consists of a new governance model and a blue print for a technical solution supporting Platform-as-a-Service.

 Currently, SIT has a number of operating models (including ones based on SaaS and IaaS) that provide the stability and security required by the customers.
 This new model is believed to be preferred over existing ones because of the following characteristics: